mvdan/fdroidcl/README.md

 	uninstall <appid...>  Uninstall an app
 	defaults              Reset to the default settings

+  A specific version of an app can be selected by following the appid with an colon (:) and the version code of the app to select.

 ### Config

 You can configure the repositories to use in the `config.json` file,